SEC Football Power Rankings: Week 4

 6. Texas A&M Aggies

-For nearly a half, Texas A&M kept the road game at Alabama close.
+For nearly a half, Texas A&M kept the game at Alabama close.

 The Aggies were within eight points until the Crimson Tide reeled off 10 consecutive points and never looked back in an eventual 45-23 win over the Aggies.
 Though coach Jimbo Fisher's young program showed some signs of life, such as quarterback Kellen Mond's 98 rushing yards, A&M is still far from the standard.